-Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest rate method, less provision for doubtful debts.
+Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest rate method, less provision for expected credit losses

 Trade receivables are due for settlement no more than 90 days from the date of recognition.
 Collectability of trade receivables is reviewed on an ongoing basis.
 Debts which are known to be uncollectable are written off to the Statement of Profit or Loss and Other Comprehensive Income.
-A provision for impairment of receivables is established when there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of receivables.
+From 1 July 2018, a provision for impairment of receivables is established based on the expected credit loss approach.
+For trade receivables the Group applies the simplified approach permitted by AASB 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
 Another indicator that determines the trade receivable is impaired is if the party is deemed to be bankrupt.

-The amount of the provision is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
+The amount of the provision is the difference between the present value of cash flows due under the contract and the present value of the future cash flows an entity expects to receive, discounted at the original effective interest rate.
 Cash flows relating to short-term receivables are not discounted if the effect of discounting is immaterial.
 The movement in the provision is recognised in the Statement of Profit or Loss and Other Comprehensive Income.